Jin-Zhang/MA/md/4,programming.md

-## Programming
+## (1) Programming
+This section

+### a.
+Python

+Python has two popular version: Python 2.7 and Python 3.5.
+A lot of features has been changed

+Kivy has been elected as the GUI framework in this master thesis, but kivy support only Python 2 for now on,

+Python 的优缺点

-### Kivy
+### 2.1.

-**Kivy** is a Python framework, used to generate graphics interface.

-#### kv language

 Kivy
-Kivy is a Open source Python library for rapid development of applications that make use of innovative user interfaces, such as multi-touch apps.
+**Kivy** is a open source and free Python framework, used for rapid development of mobile applications or other multitouch applications.
+It's distributed under the MIT license.

+This thesis elected

+#### 2.1.1.
+Advantages of Kivy
+Kivy has the following advantages:
+1.

+#### 2.1.2.
 KV language
-The KV language (sometimes called kvlang, or kivy language), allows you to create your widget tree in a declarative way and to bind widget properties to each other or to callbacks in a natural manner.
-It allows for very fast prototyping and agile changes to your UI.
+The _KV language_ (sometimes called kvlang, or kivy language), used for the creation of widget tree in a declarative way and to bind widget properties to each other or to callbacks in a human natural manner.
+It allows for very fast prototyping and agile changes to the GUI.
 It also facilitates a good separation between the logic of your application and its User Interface.

-Kv language
-Kv language is a Kivy specified

-### Web Server
+### 3.2.
+Web Server

 A Web Server is used to offer

+When the user try to

 The default port of the HTTP service is 80.

 #### Simple HTTP Server

+**SimpleHTTPServer** is a module of Python 2.7, it became

 Python offers